Facing crush of crises, Biden will take helm as president

 In the evening, in lieu of the traditional glitzy balls that welcome a new president to Washington, Biden will take part in a televised concert that also marks the return of A-list celebrities to the White House orbit after they largely eschewed Trump.
 Among those in the lineup: Bruce Springsteen, Justin Timberlake and Lin-Manuel Miranda.
 Lady Gaga will sing the national anthem at the Capitol earlier in the day.

+“I protested 45’s inauguration, and I wanted to be here when he left,” said Raelyn Maxwell of Park City, Utah. ”And I wanted to celebrate the new president.”
+She brought a bouquet of roses she hoped to toss to Harris and some champagne to toast the occasion.

-Trump will be the first president in more than a century to skip the inauguration of his successor.
-He planned his own farewell celebration at nearby Joint Base Andrews before boarding Air Force One for the final time as president for the flight to his Florida estate.
+Trump is the first president in more than a century to skip the inauguration of his successor.
+In a cold wind, Marine One took off from the White House and soared above a deserted capital city to his own farewell celebration at nearby Joint Base Andrews.
+There, he boarded Air Force One for the final time as president for the flight to his Florida estate.

+“I will always fight for you.
+I will be watching.
+I will be listening and I will tell you that the future of this country has never been better,” said Trump, who wished the incoming administration well but once again declined to mention Biden’s name.

+The symbolism was striking: The very moment Trump disappeared into the doorway of Air Force One, Biden stepped out of the Blair House, the traditional guest lodging for presidents-in-waiting, and into his motorcade for the short ride to church.

 Trump’s second impeachment trial could start as early as this week.
 That could test the ability of the Senate, poised to come under Democratic control, to balance impeachment proceedings with confirmation hearings and votes on Biden’s Cabinet choices.